 As much as I love music, practising yoga is one of my favourite things to do.
-I love moving my body in graceful (and sometimes not very graceful) ways, connecting with my breath, seeing my flexibility and strength improve, and I love carving out time to be just as I am.
+I love moving my body in graceful (and sometimes not very graceful) ways, connecting with my breath, finding focus and calmness, and I love carving out time to be just as I am.
 Most of all, I love sharing it - that's why I'm also a yoga teacher!

 You don't need to be flexible or strong to do yoga - increases in both are happy side benefits!
 While stretching into different shapes is a fun part of it, yoga is also so much more.
 It's a practice that combines movement and stillness, bringing awareness and connection to your body, mind, and breath.
-A regular yoga practice increases mobility and flexibility, builds strength, eases aches and pains, develops better breathing, promotes feelings of calmness and wellbeing, and can offer guidance in how to live gracefully in the world.
+A regular yoga practice increases mobility and flexibility, builds strength, eases aches and pains, develops better breathing, helps one's ability to focus, can help manage anxiety, promotes relaxation, increases feelings of calmness and wellbeing, and can offer guidance in how to live gracefully in the world.

 Yoga is for musicians

-Yoga is a great way for musicians to keep their bodies well, reduce the likelihood of playing injury, and practice being in the present moment.
-When I’m in a regular yoga practice, playing viola is easier and more fun!
+Yoga is a great way for musicians to keep their bodies well, reduce the likelihood of playing injury, reduce performance anxiety and practice being in the present moment.
+When I practise yoga regularly, playing viola is easier and more fun!

 Yoga is for everybody

 It’s a common misconception that you need to be flexible or fit in order to practice yoga.
 Rather, increased strength and flexibility are happy side benefits of a yoga practice!
-Other benefits include more impulse control, finding it easier to be in the present moment, and an increased sense of wellbeing.
-All anyone needs to do is to show up.
-Basically it's great for everybody!
+Other benefits include more impulse control, finding it easier to be in the present moment, feeling an increased sense of wellbeing and getting better sleep.
+All anyone needs to do is to show up!